MattMattL/Quantum-Computer-Simulator-2/README.md

 This is the second version of my original quantum computer simulator, Qumulator.

 ### Current Plan
-More header files and classes will gradually be added to implement a working quantum computer simulator:
+More .hpp files will gradually be added to implement a working quantum computer simulator:

 _Complex numbers -> Matrices -> Qubit -> Set of Qubits -> Quantum Logic Gates -> Quantum Algorithm_